Best wallets for holding EOS

 - Customer support.
 Will you be able to quickly get in touch with the wallet provider’s support team if you ever experience any problems?
 Does the team promptly (and helpfully) respond to customer queries?

 Considering these issues will help you narrow the field down to a selection of suitable wallets.
-Now let’s take a look at some of the best wallets for storing EOS tokens.
+Now let’s take a look at some of the best wallets for storing EOS coins.

 - High level of security, supports multiple cryptocurrencies, secure and easy to use